 Exempt development does not require consent from Council to be carried out.
-Complying development is development that can be carried out once it is certified by Council or an Accredited Certifie .
+Complying development is development that can be carried out once it is certified by Council or an Accredited Certifier.

-Please refer to the Rockdale LEP and State Environmental Planning Policy (Exempt and Complying Development) 2008 for the types of development identified as Exempt and Comply Development and the notification requirement.
+Please refer to State Environmental Planning Policy (Exempt and Complying Development) 2008 for the types of development identified as Exempt and Comply Development and the notification requirement.